Cuprum77/BananaBoard/README.md

 ## Ordering
 The files were sent off to to a manufacturer and got the ENIG treatment to enhance the artwork.
-Total cost for the PCB came to aproximately €16.10 including shipping.
+Total cost for the PCB came to aproximately €16.10 including shipping for 3 boards.

 ## Design files
 If you desire to order these yourself, you can download the attached [gerber file](production/gerber.zip).